 Line 1 sets up the models, so that Swagger can return them when the endpoints specify them as the response class.
 Line 2 is basically telling the module which web server we are using for the documentation.
 We could potentially have two different servers configured: one for the documentation and one for the actual API.

-Line 3 is actually one of ours, but it does require Swagger, because we're calling the addGET, addPOST, addDELETE, or addPUT methods provided by it.
-This is done by the BaseController code in its setUpActions method, with the code from Listing 10-6.
+Line 3 is actually one of ours, but it does require Swagger, because we're calling the addGET, addPOST, addDELETE, or addPUT methods provided by it (this is done by the BaseController code in its setUpActions method).